Edward G. Jefferson: Early life

 Jefferson served in the Royal Artillery during World War II and took part in the Normandy invasion in 1944.
 He later graduated with honors in chemistry from King's College at the University of London, where he also received a doctorate.

 Career

 He joined DuPont in 1951, and was named the chief operating officer and president of the company in 1980 and was named the chairman and CEO in 1981 before retiring from the company in 1986.
 In 1981, while the chief operating officer and president of DuPont, Jefferson led the acquisition of Conoco and during his tenure pushed biochemical and bioengineering initiatives.

-Jefferson also served on the University of Delaware Board of Trustees between 1980 and 1997 when he retired from the board and was awarded trustee emeritus status.
-He served on multiple other educational boards such as the Advisory Board for the School of International and Public Affairs at Columbia University and as a Board of Trustees member for the University of Pennsylvania and Tuskegee University.
+Jefferson also served on the University of Delaware board of trustees between 1980 and 1997 when he retired from the board and was awarded trustee emeritus status.
+He served on multiple other educational boards such as the advisory board for the School of International and Public Affairs at Columbia University and as a trustee for the University of Pennsylvania and Tuskegee University.
 Jefferson was also a Robert S. Hatfield fellow in economic education at Cornell and a Warren K. Lewis lecturer at MIT.